-- Pour on about 2 tablespoons of organic raw oil of choice (we use raw olive oil, raw sunflower oil, raw sesame seed oil, or raw pumpkin seed oil) with 3 tablespoons of tamari (we opt for low sodium), a couple squeezes of fresh lemon juice, and some garlic powder (fresh minced garlic is great, too, but can be a bit spicy).
+- Pour on about 2 tablespoons of olive oil with 3 tablespoons of tamari (we opt for low sodium), a couple squeezes of fresh lemon juice, and some garlic powder (fresh minced garlic is great, too, but can be spicy).
 A little marinade goes a long way.
-You can reduce the oil a bit if desired.
+You can reduce the oil, if desired.

 - Toss the onions so they’re evenly coated.

 - Dehydrate at 135 degrees F for about an hour.
 (I use the non-stick dehydrating sheets that came with my Sedona dehydrator so the marinade doesn’t drip through the dehydrator trays.)